CERTs Seed Grants Request for Proposals

 What is the difference between people involved and people reached?

-People involved include members on your team who are actively engaged in executing the project or others who are participating in a major way with your project.
+People involved include those beyond your Project Team who were actively engaged in carrying out the project.
+(Reminder, Project Team includes those who led and /or were responsible for planning, organizing, and executing the project.)
 People reached include those who have learned about your project through information made publicly-available.
 Examples for how past seed grant recipients have reached people regarding their project include: attendees at presentations or community meetings, visitors to the public location where the project is on display, unique visitors to a web page with information about the project, number of students in the school where a project took place, number of community members who regularly attend a community center where a project took place, and readership of printed articles in newspapers, trade publications or academic journals.

 What is the scope of the budget under “Other Funding Support”?